Profile Applicability: Level 1

 Using AWS Console:

-1. Sign in to the AWS Management Console as Root User and open the IAM console
+1. Sign in to the AWS Management Console using the root account credentials.

-2. Click on <Root_Account_Name> at the top right and select My Security Credentials from the drop-down menu
+2. Click on the AWS account name/number available in the upper-right corner of the Management Console and select My Security Credentials from the dropdown menu.

-3. Click on Access Keys(access key ID and secret access key)
+3. On Your Security Credentials page, and scroll down to Access keys (Access key ID and secret access key) tab.

 Backout Plan: